Security Systems for Businesses in Alberta

 Surveillance cameras are a great security system for businesses.
 They keep video evidence of who enters your premises and also allow you and/or a security service provider to monitor what is going on in your premises in real time.
 You can install a single camera to monitor vulnerable areas of your business such as where money is handled or where stock is kept, or you could choose to monitor everything that happens at your business, using multi-camera systems.
 These days, many cameras are made to be weatherproof, so they are safe to use outdoors.

-4. Connect to dispatch service.
+4. Connect to a dispatch service.

 For the camera and alarm systems referred to above to be really useful, they need to be connected to a security dispatch system.
 Unless you plan on staying up all night, every day, to monitor your own alarm system and cameras, which you don’t.
 There are several companies that offer monitoring services and they dispatch uniformed guards to your business if an alarm is triggered.
 The guards perform a perimeter check and identifies the cause of the alarm and will also alert police if criminal activity is detected.